 Identify Your Value Proposition, Audience, and Goals

-To effectively market your product, you need to know who it is you’re marketing to and what you want to say to them.
+To effectively market your product, you need to know who you’re marketing to and what you want to say to them.

 - Define your audience — Figure out who your ideal customer is.
 Ask some starting questions.
 How old are they, how much money do they make, and where do they live?
 What are their pain points?
 How will your product or service meet their needs?
 Be as specific as possible when you define and get to know your target market.
 Once you have a clearer idea of who you’re marketing to, you can create tailored marketing and map out your customer journey.

 - Create goals — You need something to strive for and measure against.
-By creating aligned, SMART (Specific, Measurable, Achievable, Relevant, Time-based) goals, you can meaningfully track your progress — and course-correct when needed.
+Creating aligned, SMART (Specific, Measurable, Achievable, Relevant, Time-based) goals means you can meaningfully track your progress — and course-correct when needed.
 Track this data and refer back to it as necessary.